BreakingBytes/simkit/circus/docs/tutorials.rst

 Output Attributes
 +++++++++++++++++
-Attributes, such as units, initial value and size, describe outputs.
+Outputs are described by attributes, such as units, initial value and size.

 ==========  ========================
 Attribute   Description